knimitz/windowmanager-service/doc/ApplicationGuide.md

 =============

-The window manager is configured with the *layers.json* configuration file, by default it is searched in `/etc/layers.json` but through the use of the environment variable `LAYERS_JSON` the WM can be instructed to use different file.
+The window manager is configured with the *layers.json* configuration file, by default it is searched in `${AFM_APP_INSTALL_DIR}/etc/layers.json`.
 Note, that the WM will not run unless this configuration is found and valid.

-A sample configuration is provided with the window manager implementation, this sample is installed to /etc/layers.json.
+A sample configuration is provided with the window manager implementation, this sample is installed to ${AFM_APP_INSTALL_DIR}/etc/layers.json.

 <div id="Configuration\ Items"></div>